passing it along

 The TOaG Jazz Clinics at Oakland High School

-- Ben is honored to have partnered with Music Dept. Head David Byrd to establish a 10-part supplementary jazz clinic series that will be begin in the Fall of 2018.
+- Ben is honored to have partnered with Music Dept. Head David Byrd to establish a 8-part supplementary jazz clinic series that began in the Fall of 2018.
 To learn more about mission of this program, and learn how you can help us do our work, visit the TOaG Jazz Clinic page.

 - Many things can be gained from learning in a group of bassists.
 That is why Ben is proud to teach group lessons on site at several schools in the Bay area.
 Focusing on the core principles above, as well as incorporating a larger emphasis on listening and playing as one, young players get the opportunity to work through problems together.
 Students also benefit from the opportunity to interact with, and ask questions of, a working musician in a much smaller setting than is typically available in big music classes.
 This leads to more immediate, and personalized help with playing difficulties, as well the opportunity to introduce principles and routines specifically geared toward young bassists.